Fr0sT-Brutal/Delphi_SChannelTLS/README.md

 - Automatic handshake retry when handshake bug (see above) is encountered
 - TLS channel could be started/finished at any moment by setting `Secure` property; `OnTLSDone` and `OnTLSShutdown` events will signal channel state
-- Session data could be shared between multiple sockets with `SharedSessionData` property.
+- Session data could be shared between multiple sockets with `SessionData.SharedCreds` property.
 When sessions are shared, handshake becomes significantly shorter so it worths it